f5devcentral/f5-agility-labs-adc/docs/class10/labs/lab1.rst

 +---------------------------------------------------------------------------------------------------------------+

-**Key Takeaway** There were no client changes and Applications still continue to talk to the same VIP;
+**Key Takeaway** There were no client changes and S3 applications still continue to talk to the same VIP;
 topology changes are absorbed by *BIG‑IP* at the dataplane.